Riverfront Motel

 The Riverfront Motel was built in 1960 on the banks of the River Derwent for passing travellers on the new Brooker Highway.
 Part of Glenorchy’s post-war suburban and industrial boom, neighbours included Claudio Alcorso’s Moorilla property (with houses designed by Roy Grounds), the Electrolytic Zinc Company’s smelting works, and Cadbury’s art deco chocolate factory and housing estate.

-Note: please park along Strathaven Drive and walk under the yellow arch to reception for their arrival.
-Some additional parking may be available under the archway.
+Note: please park along Strathaven Drive and walk into the site and wait in the carpark near reception.
 Tours to commence at the main reception building.
+Consider booking in for lunch!

 Locations